rackerlabs/support-how-to/content/rackspace-email/best-practices-for-sending-emails-to-many-recipients.md

 - **Applies to:** Administrators and Users

-For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).
+For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 ### Best practices